hackeR200364/studenite-dsa/README.md

 👥 How to Contribute:
 1. Create a new branch for your solution.
-2. Make a folder for your solutions.
+2. Make a folder for your solutions for appropriate question.
 3. Add your solution in the appropriate folder.
 4. Provide clear documentation and explanations.
 5. Submit a pull request!

+- Note: If you upload your solution in an incorrect directory, your solution will be deleted without any warnings.

 🌟 Let's Learn and Grow Together!